 Breed quality - cats that do not have high enough exterior performance, which does not allow them to receive high titles and prizes at exhibitions, but which are used in the breeding.
 Cats have no disqualifying signs but only minor deviations from the standard.
 The difference between Brid and Show is negligible.

 Breeding quality animals also take part in exhibitions, but their exhibition potential is limited to initial titles or divorced marks (Excellent).
 Potential buyers of show and breed kittens are breeders involved in breeding cats.
 The price of kittens of these qualities is much more expensive than a pet-quality kitten.
 If the buyer's plans do not include visiting exhibitions and breeding work, then a pet-quality kitten will be the most suitable option.

 Pet-quality or “pets” are purebred cats that do not have a bright, expressive phenotype, that have insufficient exterior characteristics for participation in exhibitions and for use in breeding.
 Because not just purebred cats are allowed for breeding, but only the breed that best meets the requirements of the breed and has only minor breed shortcomings.
 This is done with the aim of improving the breed, only cats that can improve the breed (and not worsen it by passing on undesirable characteristics in the breed to the offspring) are allowed in breeding.
 However, this does not mean at all that pet-quality kittens are ugly!
-The amateur will not even notice most of these shortcomings of the exterior - these can be large or incorrect set of ears, not corresponding to the standard eye color, long hair, minor imperfections in color, etc. A pet-quality kitten will grow into a wonderful pedigree animal for the soul, home decoration.
+A pet-quality kitten will grow into a wonderful pedigree animal for the soul.